 Cleaning is Caring, But Be Wary

 How many times have you thought about the cleanliness of your printing setup?
 If you’re like most people, that question is going to be met with a long, drawn-out pause.
 We rarely think about the impact that dust and debris can have on our electronic devices, but there are a lot of benefits that come with being a clean freak with your hardware.
+There are many kits and products to clean your printer.

 As a solid starting point, try to ensure that your printer is covered when not in use.
 This will prevent dust, dirt, and other particles from entering the machine and accumulating on print rollers.